KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 ## Benefits of using Khiops dictionary

-Using the Khiops Core API, in particular by manipulating Khiops dictionaries, significantly accelerates the release of machine learning models into production, by enabling users to easily describe data and express their business knowledge during the data preparation step.
-What's more, the dictionaries record all the manual and automatic processing required for model training, and are executed by Khiops during the inference phase.
+Using the Khiops Core API, particularly through the manipulation of Khiops dictionaries, significantly accelerates the deployment of machine learning models into production.
+By enabling users to easily describe their data and incorporate business knowledge during the data preparation step, dictionaries streamline workflows and enhance efficiency.
+Moreover, they serve as a comprehensive record of all manual and automated processing steps required for model training, and are executed seamlessly by Khiops during inference.

 The main user benefits include:

-- **Meaningful data description**: in its simplest form, the dictionary describes the variables in a single training data table, with their names and types.
-With more complex data, for instance spread over several tables, the power of dictionaries represents a major advantage.
-Starting from a multitude of disorganized data sources, the user can easily describe and structure training data into a comprehensible relational schema.
+- **Meaningful data description**: In its simplest form (a single training data table), the dictionary describes the variables, with their names and types.
+For more complex data spread across multiple tables, the dictionary also encodes relationships by linking tables, treating a secondary table as a “variable” of the table to which it is linked.
+This approach allows users to easily define and structure data into a comprehensible relational schema, even for advanced setups such as snowflake schemas (see examples in the [multi-table learning page][kdic_multi_table]).

+[kdic_multi_table]: kdic_multi_table.md

-- **Meaningful data preparation**: then, the user simply expresses his business knowledge by selecting the relevant information for the problem at hand, and by enriching data with relevant user-defined variables.
+- **Meaningful data preparation**: The user simply expresses their business knowledge by selecting the relevant information for the problem at hand and enriching data with relevant user-defined variables.
+These enrichment rules are similar to SQL expressions, allowing users to define new variables with intuitive logic (e.g. using the mathematic rules described [here][math-rules]).

+ [math-rules]: ../api-docs/kdic/math-rules.md

-During training the dictionary, initially provided by the user, is automatically completed for describing the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
+During training, the dictionary provided by the user is automatically enriched to document the entire data transformation flow of the Auto-ML pipeline, from mapping available data sources to predicting the target variable.
+For instance, during the automated feature engineering phase, new aggregates are generated and added to the dictionary as variables (the predefined functions used to create these aggregates are listed [here][auto_feature_engineering]).

+[auto_feature_engineering]: ../learn/autofeature_engineering.md#model-parameters

 The main technical benefits include:

-- **Agile model release**: a single dictionary file encodes an entire data transformation flow.
-Thus, updating a model simply involves replacing a file, enabling predictions to be made directly from the raw data.
+- **Agile model release**: A single dictionary file encodes an entire data transformation flow, enabling predictions to be made directly from the raw data.
+Furthermore, updating a model simply involves replacing a file, what ensures straightforward versioning, traceability, and easy rollbacks using standard tools like `git`.

-- **On-the-fly processing**: data transformation is implemented in a very efficient way, as it is processed on the fly.
-For example, user-defined variables and those resulting from the Auto Feature Engineering step are instantiated only when the model is used.
-This enables fast computations and efficient use of RAM and storage capacity.
+- **On-the-fly processing**: Data transformation is implemented dynamically, meaning variables are computed only when required during runtime, rather than being precomputed and stored.
+For instance, the aggregates defined during the Auto Feature Engineering step are instantiated just-in-time for predictions.
+This minimizes RAM usage, avoids storage overhead, and ensures scalability for large-scale datasets.

-- **Distributed computing and Out-of-core**: the use of dictionaries enables Khiops to process large amounts of data very efficiently.
-[Advanced strategies][auto-adaptation] for adapting learning algorithms to available hardware resources are implemented.
-The initial learning task is divided into sub-tasks, either due to a lack of RAM (out-of-core processing loads sub-parts of data sequentially), or in order to distribute processing over a cluster of computers.
+- **Distributed computing and Out-of-core**: Khiops’ low-level implementation ensures data transformations are executed with exceptional efficiency, dynamically adapting to [available hardware resources][auto-adaptation].
+The initial learning task is divided into sub-tasks, either due to limited RAM (out-of-core processing sequentially loads sub-parts of the data) or to distribute processing across a cluster of computers.
+This makes Khiops not only a powerful modeling tool but also a lightweight solution for scalable data transformation.

 [auto-adaptation]: ../learn/hardware_adaptation.md